Linux Mint vs. Ubuntu: Which Distro Should You Choose?

-Linux Mint and Ubuntu are both known as two of the most newbie-friendly distros around.
+Linux Mint and Ubuntu are both known as two of the most newbie-friendly Linux desktops around.
 Ubuntu is the most popular—so much so that Linux Mint is based on it.
 But there are real differences between the two.
-Which one is right for you?

 A new version of Ubuntu becomes available for download every six months.
-Each fourth version serves as an LTS (long-term support) release; Ubuntu 16.04 LTS launched in April 2016.
+Every fourth iteration serves as an LTS (long-term support) release.
+Ubuntu 18.04 LTS launched in April 2016.

 While the numbers are different, Linux Mint releases typically come a few months after each Ubuntu version.
 Starting with 17, every LTS marks a new version number, with the three subsequent releases being x.1, x.2, and x.3.

 As a project based on Ubuntu , Linux Mint can run the same software available for Canonical’s distro.
 You will just find and interact with that software in a way that many find more welcoming.

 Ubuntu and Linux Mint can both run on machines with specs lower than the numbers below, but the experience may be less than ideal.
 These recommended numbers will likely lead to a better first impression.

 - 1024×768 screen resolution